 VoIP Security Tips

-Growing business adoption of cloud-based software systems is driving the need for more enhanced and sophisticated security measures to protect company communications, data, and systems that a growing majority of businesses choose to operate in the cloud.
+Growing business adoption of cloud-based communication software systems is driving the need for more enhanced and sophisticated VoIP security measures to protect company communications, data, and systems that a growing majority of businesses choose to operate in the cloud.

-And VoIP is certainly no exception.
+And VoIP security is certainly no exception.

-In addition to firewalls, virus and malware prevention, and strong network and systems security, there are also some practices you can adopt in your organization to keep your VoIP system (and your data) safe and secure.
+In addition to firewalls, virus and malware prevention, and strong network and systems security, there are also some practices you can adopt in your organization to keep your VoIP security system (and your data) safe and secure.
 These VoIP security tips will help guide your VoIP security strategy with best practices for protecting your system.

 1. Use Strong, Complicated, Nonsensical Passwords

 The more random and nonsensical the password, the more difficult it is to hack or guess.
-This is a simple measure you can take to easily ramp up your system security and keep it solid by requiring frequent password changes as well.
+This is a simple measure you can take to easily ramp up your VoIP security and keep it solid by requiring frequent password changes as well.